arnogeurts/Jatun/README.md

 ```

 In order to change click behavior on an element, or submit behavior of a form
 the following javascript can be used.
-If the selected element is not an <a> or
+If the selected element is not an a or
-<form> tag, Jatun tries to find a data-path attribute on the element (i.e.
+form tag, Jatun tries to find a data-path attribute on the element:
-<span data-path="/index.php">clickable</span>):

 ```javascript
 $(selector).jatun()